Stop shooting at the invisible ghost

 So say Jim Benson and Tonianne DeMaria Barry, authors of Personal Kanban.

-The only way to get a good low-level code design is RED-GREEN-REFACTOR, where you go from RED to GREEN without any design at all, then go from GREEN to nicely refactored code when you can see the actual duplication that needs to be removed.
+The only way to get a good low-level code design is RED-GREEN-REFACTOR, where you go from RED to GREEN without any design at all, then go from GREEN to nicely refactored code when you can see the duplication (or other gnarly stuff) that needs to be removed.